-Given these circumstances, what types of firms are best positioned to revolutionise financial services with platforms that could rival Amazon's presence in e-commerce?
+Given these circumstances, what types of firms are best positioned to revolutionize financial services with platforms that could rival Amazon's presence in e-commerce?
 We see five potential scenarios unfolding.

-1. Platforms coalesce around large banks and advisory firms.

-This might be the easiest scenario to envisage.
+- 1. Platforms coalesce around large banks and advisory firms. - This might be the easiest scenario to envisage.
 Distribution resources are already there, and proprietary products aren't much of an issue anymore.
-Still, banks and large brokerage organisations haven't capitalised on their head starts as much as one might expect.
+Still, banks and large brokerage organizations haven't capitalized on their head starts as much as one might expect.
 Innovation does not come naturally to either group, and integrating new acquisitions has historically been-and is likely to remain-challenging.
-Incremental changes are to be expected, but large balance sheets notwithstanding, transformation might be a step too far for many entrenched players who will all need to fight to avoid going the way of Oldsmobile.

-2. Consultants, database firms and service providers reskin themselves, leveraging their advantageous positioning amidst vast pools of data.
+Incremental changes are to be expected, but large balance sheets notwithstanding, transformation might be a step too far for many entrenched players who will all need to fight to avoid going the way of Oldsmobile. - 2.
+Consultants, database firms and service providers reskin themselves, leveraging their advantageous positioning amidst vast pools of data.
 Given effective analytics, they have incredible power at their disposal.
 Independence and thought leadership give them credibility.
 Brand names, however, they

-- 3. Existing asset management firms step in.
+- are not.
+It is easy to see why they might prefer to remain in the background-effectively serving as the "Intel Inside" for their clients-protecting their institutional business, rather than entering the fray of competing for retail dollars. - 3.
+Existing asset management firms step in.
 Current industry behemoths are all building capabilities far beyond the manufacturing of investment products.
 BlackRock demonstrated a willingness to pivot when it rolled out Aladdin, a central operating system for portfolio and risk management systems that now powers trillions of dollars of investments.
 Franklin Templeton acquired AdvisorEngine, which had previously absorbed NestEgg (robo-advisor), Junxure (Customer Relationship Management) and Wealthminder (financial planning).
 Fidelity, already a major player in the fund supermarket space, has been spending more marketing dollars on its distribution activities than its asset management business.
 The primary obstacle here is the age-old conflict between proprietary product and open architecture.
 Firms already offering distribution, custody and fund services would seem to have the edge. - 4.
 New, purpose-built platforms emerge, propelled by a combination of organic growth and M&A. With so much dry powder available to private equity investors, it is not hard to imagine efforts to engineer Amazonesque platforms by joining together best-of-breed examples of various functions.
 While technically feasible, significant challenges would include sustaining a coherent vision and knitting together a robust culture that takes advantage of the underlying wealth of client and investor data.
 Brand building would-needless to say-be an expensive exercise.
-The capital being poured into individual fintech firms is breathtaking, sometimes topping US\$1 billion.
-SoFi has raised US\$2.5 billion.
-Figure has raised US\$1.3 billion.
-Robinhood has raised US\$1.2 billion.
-Revolut has raised more than US\$800 million.
+The capital being poured into individual fintech firms is breathtaking, sometimes topping \$1 billion.
+SoFi has raised \$2.5 billion.
+Figure has raised \$1.3 billion.
+Robinhood has raised \$1.2 billion.
+Revolut has raised more than \$800 million.